Alcidespb24/RAG/output.md

 other reasonably available information, by an anticipated recipient to identify an individual who is a subject of the information; and

-(G) Social security numbers; is not otherwise capable of being translated so as to identify the individual; and

-(H) Medical record numbers;

-(I) Health plan beneficiary numbers;
+(ii) Documents the methods and results of the analysis that justify such determination; or

 (2) Security.
 The covered entity does not use or disclose the code or other means of record identification for any other purpose, and does not disclose the mechanism for re-identification.

 (2)(i) The following identifiers of the individual or of relatives, employers, or household members of the individual, are removed:

-(A) Names;
+- (A) Names;

-(B) All geographic subdivisions smaller than a State, including street address, city, county, precinct, zip code, and their equivalent geocodes, except for the initial three digits of a zip code if, according to the current publicly available data from the Bureau of the Census:
+- (B) All geographic subdivisions smaller than a State, including street address, city, county, precinct, zip code, and their equivalent geocodes, except for the initial three digits of a zip code if, according to the current publicly available data from the Bureau of the Census:

-(1) The geographic unit formed by combining all zip codes with the same three initial digits contains more than 20,000 people; and
+- (1) The geographic unit formed by combining all zip codes with the same three initial digits contains more than 20,000 people; and

-(2) The initial three digits of a zip code for all such geographic units containing 20,000 or fewer people is changed to 000.
+- (2) The initial three digits of a zip code for all such geographic units containing 20,000 or fewer people is changed to 000.

-(C) All elements of dates (except year) for dates directly related to an individual, including birth date, admission date, discharge date, date of death; and all ages over 89 and all elements of dates (including year) indicative of such age, except that such ages and elements may be aggregated into a single category of age 90 or older;
+- (C) All elements of dates (except year) for dates directly related to an individual, including birth date, admission date, discharge date, date of death; and all ages over 89 and all elements of dates (including year) indicative of such age, except that such ages and elements may be aggregated into a single category of age 90 or older;

-(D) Telephone numbers;
+- (D) Telephone numbers;

-(E) Fax numbers;
+- (E) Fax numbers;

-(F) Electronic mail addresses;
+- (F) Electronic mail addresses;
+- (G) Social security numbers;
+- (H) Medical record numbers;
+- (I) Health plan beneficiary numbers;
+- (J) Account numbers;
+- (K) Certificate/license numbers;

-(L) Vehicle identifiers and serial numbers, including license plate numbers;
+- (L) Vehicle identifiers and serial numbers, including license plate numbers;

-(M) Device identifiers and serial numbers;
+- (M) Device identifiers and serial numbers;

-(N) Web Universal Resource Locators (URLs);
+- (N) Web Universal Resource Locators (URLs);

-(O) Internet Protocol (IP) address numbers;
+- (O) Internet Protocol (IP) address numbers;

-(P) Biometric identifiers, including finger and voice prints;
+- (P) Biometric identifiers, including finger and voice prints;

-(Q) Full face photographic images and any comparable images; and
+- (Q) Full face photographic images and any comparable images; and

-(R) Any other unique identifying number, characteristic, or code, except as permitted by paragraph (c) of this section; and
+- (R) Any other unique identifying number, characteristic, or code, except as permitted by paragraph (c) of this section; and

 (ii) The covered entity does not have actual knowledge that the information could be used alone or in combination with other information to identify an individual who is a subject of the information.